 Best Snorkeling Beaches in Vieques, Puerto Rico

 There are no rivers flowing into the waters of Vieques, so the waters are very clear and the visibility is great even on a cloudy day.
 One of the best snorkeling beaches in Vieques is Bahia de la Chiva (also known as Blue Beach) right off the rocky point of Punta Conejo.
 You’ll see a nice variety of fish, coral, spotted eagle rays and hawksbill turtles, and more.
 Other popular beaches for snorkeling are Mosquito Bay Pier (see the video on page) Punta Arenas (Green Beach), Pata Prieta, and Gringo Beach among others.

 Balneario El Escambron, San Juan, Puerto Rico

-We have to include this spot on our top list because most visitors end up spending at least a few days in San Juan, the capital city of Puerto Rico, the most popular destination on the island.
-Perhaps you’re only in the city for a few days, you don’t want to venture out too far from the city, no worries, there a place right in the city.
+We have to include this spot on our top list since most visitors end up spending at least a few days in San Juan, the capital city of Puerto Rico, the most popular destination on the island.
+Perhaps you’re only in the city for a few days, you don’t want to venture out too far from the city, no worries, there a place right in the city and it surprisingly offers a nice snorkeling experience.
 Located on the most beautiful beach in San Juan, Balneario El Escambron, swim towards the left side of the protected waters facing the Caribe Hilton, you’ll see tons of fish.
-Following is a video of a great spot, they’re scuba diving, but you’ll be able to enjoy it snorkeling as well.
+You can also book a snorkeling tour with a professional guide to take you to the best spots.
+Following is a video of a great spot, they’re scuba diving, but you’ll be able to enjoy snorkeling as well.